DiaCDM: Cognitive Diagnosis in Teacher-Student Dialogues using the Initiation-Response-Evaluation Framework: Experiments

 We conduct experiments on three real-world datasets to evaluate DiaCDM.
 Our experiments aim to answer the following questions: \textbf{RQ1}: Does DiaCDM perform better than existing CDMs in dialogue settings? \textbf{RQ2}: Do the different components of DiaCDM contribute to its performance? \textbf{RQ3}: Does DiaCDM exhibit interpretability?

-\textbf{Datasets.} We conducted experiments using three datasets: CoMTA, MathDial, and PMTD.
-These datasets cover human-AI and real teacher-student dialogue interactions, demonstrating the applicability of our approach across diverse dialogue setting.
+\textbf{Datasets.} Following~\cite {scarlatos2025exploring}, we conducted experiments using three datasets: CoMTA, MathDial, and PMTD.
+These datasets cover human-AI and teacher-student dialogue interactions, demonstrating the applicability of our approach across diverse dialogue settings.

 \textbf{Evaluation metrics.} Evaluating CDMs is challenging since students' actual mastery of knowledge points cannot be directly observed.
 A common approach is to predict their future performance as a reliable proxy for knowledge level.
 Models are trained to predict whether a student can correctly solve a problem, with metrics such as Area Under the Curve (AUC) and Accuracy (ACC) assessing prediction accuracy.
 This prediction-based evaluation provides an indirect yet effective assessment of students' cognitive states.